pluswhite/Relax-UIKIT/README.md

-# Study-Project-Boilerplate
+# Relax UIKIT

-A boilerplate for React with Typescript, Jest, Webpack, Babel, .etc.
+A UI Component based on React with Typescript, Jest, Webpack, Babel .etc.